 I walked the trail, starting at the rock basin, the size of a backyard swimming pool, and following the bottom of the cliffs along the side of the promontory.

 The rock face glowed white in the sun.
 At intervals I paused to study the inscriptions.

 Around the corner the climb began, up two hundred feet to the top of the bluff using a switchback trail.

 The mesa was breezy but quiet.
 I was the only person there.

 The edge lines of the trail had been etched into the surface of the tuff.
 Nearby, the ancient pueblo’s walls are partially excavated.
 I gazed down into the box canyon, which had been used for centuries to corner game and corral cattle and horses.

-The earlier visitors to the headland, the Ancient Puebloans, conquistadors, pioneers and railroad men, are long gone.
+The earlier visitors to the headland, the Ancient Puebloans, conquistadors, pioneers, and railroad men, are long gone.
 The signatures they left behind seem timeless in the present moment.
-Yet they too are fading into history, disappearing slowly as the rocks are worn away.
+Yet they too are fading into history, as the rocks are worn away.